chjon/chjon.github.io/index.md

 {% capture work-content %}
 # What I do:

 I love learning and enjoy working on interesting challenges in many different fields.
 The projects I've worked on include games, simulations, and API development.
 I'm especially interested in computer graphics and [emergent behaviour](https://en.wikipedia.org/wiki/Emergence).
-Examples of my work can be found on my [projects](/projects) page.

 In the past, I've worked at: